FAQs

 Investment Funds

 This section recognises firms and individuals for their investment funds expertise.
 Firms can provide work relating to the entire life cycle of a fund, from formation to close, although fund formation work is especially highly rated.
-A firm can upload separate submission for each of the following areas: Private Equity, Real Estate, Hedge Funds, Secondaries, Investor Representation, Open-ended Funds and Closed-ended Listed Funds.
+A firm can upload separate submissions for each of the following areas: Private Equity, Real Estate, Hedge Funds, Secondaries, Investor Representation, Open-ended Funds and Closed-ended Listed Funds.

 Work relating to private equity buyouts or real estate transactions is not considered here and should be included on a submission for either of those sections.
 Similarly, regulatory or compliance advice should be submitted to Financial Services: Non-contentious Regulatory.